-Condition Assessment

-Structures' Condition assessments of GOOD, FAIR or POOR were provided and used, together with the above factors, to come up with the proposed Action Plan.
+Condition Assessment Structures' Condition assessments of GOOD, FAIR, POOR or VERY POOR were provided and used, together with the above factors, to come up with the proposed Action Plan.

-8.8.3 Location of Structures and Future Construction Contracts Budgeting Condition Assessment
+8.8.3 Location of Structures and Future Construction Contracts Budgeting Condition the age, and other factors of some of these structures in the bundle are not the worst in the overall Action Plan evaluation ranking.

 As construction contracts for replacement or major rehabilitations of structures are not usually issued on a structure-by-structure basis, the proximity of a few structures to each other, could be an important factor in considering bundling the work on these structures together in a single contract.
-This could be more economical to do even if the BCI value, the age, and other factors of some of these structures in the bundle are not the worst in the overall Action Plan evaluation ranking.
+This could be more economical to do even if the BCI value,